grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

     - **The Levenshtein distance**: the goal was to build a classifier, that based on the pair of embeddings, tried to predict the Levenshtein distance score calculated from the two strings (each representing one offer from the pair).
 We discretized the target variable into 5 classes ('similar', 'slightly similar', 'neutral', 'hardly similar', 'not similar').

  Project #2 covers:
- - fine-tuning of the `xml-roberta-base` model on the `Computers medium` WDC dataset (e-commerce product matching problem)
+ - fine-tuning of the `xlm-roberta-base` model on the `Computers medium` WDC dataset (e-commerce product matching problem)
  - calculating embeddings for each offer using the fine-tuned model
  - calculating embeddings using the model before fine-tuning to analyze the influence of fine-tunning on the space
- - performing probing tasks from the Project #1 on embeddings obtained both before and after fine-tunning
+ - performing probing tasks from the Project #1 on embeddings obtained both before and after fine-tunning:
+   - **Probing1**: TO DO
+   - **Probing2**: TO DO
  - designing new probing tasks and performing them on embeddings obtained both before and after fine-tunning
- - applying the probing tasks based on string similarity to a "natural" dataset (without specialized words such as: names of brands, models)
+ - applying the probing tasks for embeddings obtained both before and after fine-tunning obtained on a "natural" dataset (without specialized words such as: model series number etc.) - the Quora Question Pairs dataset, serving as a "natural" point of reference.
+ - since not all probing tasks designed for the WDC dataset were easy to apply to the "natural dataset" (e.g., brand names), we provided some similar replacements:
+   - **Probing1**: TO DO
+   - **Probing2**: TO DO

 ---